-Far from being a dying art, email is not only alive and well, it is a vital tool for retailers.
+Far from being a dying art, email is not only alive and well, but it is also a vital tool for retailers.
 For many people, both historically and, sadly still today, email marketing means spam.
 It’s also seen as the poor cousin of marketing channels.

 However, the reality is that when executed properly email marketing outperforms all other marketing media.
 Often returning greater than ten times the initial investment.